• Skip to primary navigation

 Wimpole Hall, Home of the Earl of Hardwicke, Photo © Michael Garlick (cc-by-sa/2.0)

 Five years after the 5th Earl of Hardwicke took up the role as Master of the Buckhounds, a race called the Hardwicke Stakes was born.
 The creation of the one and half mile event happened a long time ago, back in 1879, but it’s appeared regularly at Ascot ever since.
-Today it usually takes its place on the final day of Royal Ascot, helping ensure a climatic end to the five day Festival, though in 2020 it was run on day 4.
+Today it takes its place on the final day of Royal Ascot, helping ensure a climatic end to the five day Festival, though in 2020 it was run on day four.

 Group 2 status means it’s not the highlight contest of the day but the Hardwicke Stakes is nevertheless a race that piques interest among racing fans.
-Not least because leading horses often return to the Berkshire course a month later to try their luck in the King George VI and Queen Elizabeth Stakes.
+Not least because leading horses often return to the Berkshire course a month later to try their luck in the King George VI And Queen Elizabeth Stakes.
 The last horse to successfully win both races in the same season was Harbinger in 2010.

 HARDWICKE WINNERS SEEK MORE ASCOT SUCCESS

-As touched on above, those that perform well in the Hardwicke Stakes will often return to Ascot for the King George VI and Queen Elizabeth Stakes.
+As touched on above, those that perform well in the Hardwicke Stakes will often return to Ascot for the King George VI And Queen Elizabeth Stakes.
 This contest therefore can be seen as a sort of trial run ahead of the incredibly lucrative Group 1 contest.
 Although there’s not been a double winner since the aforementioned Harbinger in 2010, as the chart below shows, Hardwicke winners rarely find themselves outclassed as they seek another win and have often done enough to nick a place.

 STOUTE WINNING THE BATTLE WITH O’BRIEN